 The estimation of ECL for each stage and the assessment of significant increases in credit risk consider information about past events and current conditions as well as forecasts of future events and economic conditions (forward looking information).
-There is a considerable degree of judgement involved in preparing these forecasts due to the uncertainly around the impact of COVID-19.
+There is a considerable degree of judgement involved in preparing these forecasts due to the uncertainly around the impact of economic conditions.
 The Bank uses three, probability-weighted, macroeconomic scenarios (consisting of a baseline, a baseline minus and a baseline plus scenario) in the ECL models to determine the expected credit losses.

-Baseline scenario is most likely scenario and is based on internal forecasts prepared by Rabobank research.
-The Bank uses a statistical simulation method from the National Institute Global Econometric Model (NIGEM) to generate plus and minus scenarios.
-The procedure for the formulation involves two steps:
+Rabobank uses a statistical simulation method from the National Institute Global Econometric Model (NiGEM) to generate its plus and minus scenarios.
+The procedure for the formulation involves three steps:

-1. Use the stochastic function of NiGEM to run 1000 scenarios starting in the first quarter where the plus and minus scenarios may differ from the baseline.
-NiGEM uses historical residuals (randomly chosen) from the model equations to give shocks during the forecast period (Monte Carlo simulation).
-The result is the distribution of macroeconomic outcomes.
+1. Application of the stochastic function of NiGEM to run 1,000 scenarios where the plus and minus scenarios may differ from the baseline.
+NiGEM uses historical residuals (randomly chosen) from the model equations that results in shocks during the forecast period (Monte Carlo simulation).
+The result is a distribution of possible macroeconomic outcomes.
 The impact of these scenarios on the volume of world trade is used in step 2.
-2. Look up the two scenarios which represent the 20% (2020: 15%) plus scenarios and the 20% (2020: 15%) minus scenarios of the distribution.
+2.Look up the two scenarios which represent the 20% plus scenarios and the 20% minus scenarios of the distribution.